Most Fulfillment Cost Explained

 - Packing fee: Typically charged at cost or falls within the range of USD 0.1 to USD 0.5 for satchels, and USD 1 to USD 3 for cartons.

-In addition to the operational costs, it's important to take into account administrative expenses, such as customer service.
-This generally handles communications with your team for all account related matters (e.g. reporting, contracts, pricing, billing, planning etc., potentially external partners but most importantly addressing inquiries related to inventory, orders, and shipments.
+Typically, this fee covers communications with your team for all account-related matters, namely reporting, contracts, pricing, billing, planning, etc. This also covers any inquiries related to inventory, orders, and shipments.
 Some 3PLs even provide customer support for shipping and order inquiries from your customers.

 Upon receiving the returned products, the 3PL performs a quality check (QC) to ensure their condition.
 Depending on the outcome, the items are either returned to the inventory or stored separately in an isolated location.